 All adults who work with children and young people should work as a team that effectively support and protect you.
 You may be interested in this document produced for young people, created by the Children’s Rights Director.

-If you have any questions please see Mrs Griffiths or Mrs Rippon.
+If you have any questions please see Mrs Towers or Mrs Rippon.

 Indecent / embarrassing image of you online?
 You can get rid of it.